20ryanc/bdqm-hyperparam-tuning/docs/SETUP.md

       ssh -XC -A <UserName>@pace-ice.pace.gatech.edu -R localhost:5555:localhost:5555
       ```

-1. Create a file `~/bdqm-hyperparam-tuning/.env` with the following contents:
+1. We want to create an ssh tunnel from computing nodes to login nodes.
+Create a file `~/bdqm-hyperparam-tuning/.env` with the following contents:

    ```
    MYSQL_USERNAME=... # your sql username